Shingles (Herpes Zoster) Vaccine for Adults Over 60

 How long does protection last?

 We think the shingles vaccine protects for at least three years; however, we expect it could last longer.
-At this time, we don't recommend that patients receive a second dose (booster).
+At this time, the Centers for Disease Control and Prevention (CDC) doesn't recommend that patients receive a second dose (booster).

 Are there any side effects from the vaccine?